-8.21.6 Land to the seaward side of the trail will normally be spreading room unless it is excepted land or subject to long-term local exclusions, as will any other land of specific coastal land types - see section 4.8.
-We may also use our discretion to include as spreading room on the landward side of the trail some flood and sea defences in accordance with the principles in 4.8.
+8.20.6 Land to the seaward side of the trail will normally be spreading room unless it is excepted land or subject to long-term local exclusions, as will any other land of specific coastal land types - see section 4.7.
+We may also use our discretion to include as spreading room on the landward side of the trail some flood and sea defences.
 The slopes of flood defence banks on either side of the trail will normally be spreading room as a result of these provisions.

-Figure 28 in chapter 9 illustrates how the trail might be aligned along embankments used for flood defence.
+Figure 27 in chapter 9 illustrates how the trail might be aligned along embankments used for flood defence.

-8.21.7 Concerns in relation to coastal access rights on flood or sea defences are most likely to arise in relation to:

-- over-topping of flood defences by the sea; - danger to the public from access on some defences, or impacts of such access on their primary function; or - operations which may put visitors at risk or may be disrupted by their presence - see section 8.13.
+- 8.20.7 Concerns in relation to coastal access rights on flood or sea defences are most likely to arise in relation to: - over-topping of flood defences by the sea; - danger to the public from access on some defences, or impacts of such access on their primary function; or - operations which may put visitors at risk or may be disrupted by their presence see section 8.12.